Krimmi/Advanced-Trading-Platform/README.md

 - Advanced threat protection with behavioral analysis
 - Comprehensive audit logging

+## Troubleshooting

+If you encounter issues:

+1. Check the [DOCKER_SETUP.md](DOCKER_SETUP.md) for common Docker-related issues
+2. For Redis-specific issues, see [REDIS_CONFIGURATION.md](REDIS_CONFIGURATION.md)
+3. Run the test scripts to diagnose deployment problems

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details